-The sole existence of trevecca.edu, online.trevecca.edu and all other Trevecca web properties is for marketing purposes only.
+The sole existence of trevecca.edu, info.trevecca.edu and all other Trevecca web properties is for marketing purposes only.
 These sites are used to inform future students, employees, donors, etc. of what Trevecca is and her mission.
-Trevecca’s website should not be used for internal communication or purposes, this information does not pertain to external audiences and thus, should be housed elsewhere.
+Trevecca’s website should not be used for internal communication or purposes.
+This information does not pertain to external audiences and thus, should be housed elsewhere.
 The website(s) is a platform for external use to help the public understand Trevecca’s traditional undergraduate programming, online and continued studies programming, graduate and doctoral programming as well as other areas of Trevecca, including, but not limited to, community, admissions, alumni and contact information.

-For questions regarding website branding, communications or marketing requests, please contact Trevecca’s Marketing Department.
+For questions regarding website branding, communications or marketing requests, please contact Trevecca’s marketing department.

 Social Media Guidelines for Trevecca Nazarene University

 - The following information will serve as guidelines for University employees sharing Trevecca-related content on their personal social media accounts or official University accounts.
 Whether you’re a faculty member sharing moments from a course or a staff member who’s been charged with the task of managing social media for an academic or administrative unit, these guidelines should help you navigate the quickly evolving world of social media.

 - Trevecca is easy to identify with.
 Its employees are encouraged to share their passion for Trevecca and the work they do on behalf of the University.
 While all Trevecca employees are welcome to share appropriate Trevecca-related content on social media, everyone is expected to understand and follow these important guidelines.
 The overall goal of these guidelines is to ensure that all Trevecca personnel participate in online networks in a respectful, relevant way that protects the University’s reputation and the reputations of its employees.